 This page provides application developers an overview of how to troubleshoot their usage of Google APIs and Google Cloud APIs.

 Google APIs are networked APIs provided by Google services.
-Applications can access Google APIs via JSON HTTP and gRPC in different environments.
+Applications can access Google APIs via JSON HTTP and gRPC from different environments.
 We recommend developers to use Google-provided client libraries in their applications.
-These libraries implement common boilerplate logic, such as pagination, which greatly reduce the development overhead and common mistakes.
+These libraries implement common boilerplate logic, such as authentication and list pagination, which greatly reduce development overhead and common mistakes.

 For more information, see Client Libraries Explained